Thu, 01 Nov 2018

 This year’s guide sees 100 ranked barristers within the set, 12 Band 1 Silks and 23 Band 1 Juniors.
 Christopher Young QC gains “New Silk”, while Martin Kingston QC is recognised as a “Star Individual” and juniors Caroline Jennings, Jessica Smeaton and Hashi Mohamed are all recognised as “Up and Coming”.

-In total 12 practice areas received Band 1 rankings on the Midlands circuit; they are Chancery, Clinical Negligence, Commercial Dispute Resolution, Company, Crime, Employment, Family/Matrimonial, Health & Safety, Immigration, Personal Injury, Planning and Real Estate Litigation.
-There is also a Band 3 ranking for Court of Protection: Health & Welfare on the Western circuit.
+In total 12 practice areas received Band 1 rankings on the Midlands circuit; they are Chancery, Clinical Negligence, Commercial Dispute Resolution, Company, Crime, Employment, Family/Matrimonial, Health and Safety, Immigration, Personal Injury, Planning and Real Estate Litigation.
+There is also a Band 3 ranking for Court of Protection: Health and Welfare on the Western circuit.

 Chief Executive and Director of Clerking at No5 Barristers’ Chambers, Tony McDaid said: